FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/inputs.md

 # Receiving Encrypted Inputs

-Writing confidential smart contracts, a trivial part would be to receive encrypted inputs from users:
+Receiving encrypted inputs from users is a straight-forward part of writing confidential smart contracts:

 ```sol
 function transfer(